defgsus/blog/blog/_posts/2021/2021-04-28-malazan-clip-features.md

 Amazing!
 These 10 minutes where really worth the time! *Cthulhu* seems to be known well to the CLIP.
-I'll add the perspective randomization to the *Malazan* target to remove the titles a bit and rerun the experiment.
+I'll add the perspective randomization to the *Malazan* target to remove the titles a bit and rerun the experiment:

 ![CLIP generated visual]({../../../../../assets/images/clip/malazan10-cthulhu.png)

-Some rendering artifacts have triggered the *stairs in a dungeon* and they got a large amount of representation.
+Some rendering artifacts have triggered the *stairs in a dungeon* a lot and they got a large amount of representation.

 Here's a Cthulhu-only image: